codeforfrankfurt/toilets_for_the_disabled/README.md

 Currently there's a scraper, getting detailed data on over 1770 locations with accessible toilets.

-That data is stored into a MongoDB database so make sure you have it installed.
+That data is stored into a MongoDB database so make sure you have it installed if you want to work with the data.

-The plan is to put that data into a dedicated mobile and web app and on openstreetmap.org.
+The plan is to put that data into a dedicated mobile app and on openstreetmap.org.

 # Next/open steps:
 * make the filters actually do something